Yamazaki93/ngy-tutorial/README.md

 ## FAQ and Notes

- - Note, scrolling in the view window: The viewing window allows all interaction including scrolling, which means user can scroll the intended element away during the tutorial.
+ - Note, scrolling in the viewing window: The viewing window allows all interaction including scrolling, which means user can scroll the intended element away during the tutorial.
 Your app should disable scrolling during the tutorial if scrolling is not desired.
  - The tutorial doesnt start?
 Try calling `NgyTutorialService.showTutorial()` in or after `ngOnInit`.

 ## Current Limitations & Future Plans

 There are currently few limitations of Ngy-Tutorial and some will be improved in the future.

  - Scrolling support: The tutorial currently is limited to single-view layout tutorials.
-In the future it is planned to support scrolling.
+In the future it is planned to support scrolling to element.
  - Square view window only: Because of the way how "covers" are layed out, the preview window that hightlight an element is square only.